Fried Ravioli

 All of the ingredients needed to make these fried ravioli.

 • Ravioli: I love to use cheese ravioli, but any flavor will work.
 You can use homemade or storebought.
-You can use frozen ravioli.
+You can use frozen ravioli directly.

 • Breadcrumbs: I love to use my homemade sourdough breadcrumbs in this recipe.
 You can use any breadcrumbs, including panko.
 Add a tablespoon of Italian seasoning to your breadcrumbs for added flavor; whisk it in, and omit any extra salt if the seasoning has it added.